 Council members give their time voluntarily and are not remunerated for their work on behalf of the Institute.
 Council currently meets four times a year, normally in January, April, July and November.

-For further details, see our Council Terms of Reference and Membership
+For further details, see our Council terms of reference, membership and meeting minutes.

 Our Council has a number of standing committees with delegated powers, to ensure that the necessary time and attention can be devoted to specific areas of interest.